sycarion/StaffoftheXO/README.md

 <!--This setting will be placed by a great sea and feature multiple magic traditions, non-humans that are not inspired by the works of J.R.R.
 Tolkien, and coffee.-->

 ## What RPG will is the setting based on?
-The master branch will be based on the Swords & Wizardry Complete rules, available for free at this site: https://froggodgames.com/frogs/product/swords-wizardry-complete-rulebook/
+The master branch will be based on the fifth edition of Dungeons & Dragons, available for free at this site: https://froggodgames.com/frogs/product/swords-wizardry-complete-rulebook/

 ### Will this be written for other systems?